ac000/mtd-cli/Contributing.md

 should summarize the change in one readable line of text, independently of the longer explanation.

-If emailing patches, it is recommended to use git-send-email(1)
+- If emailing patches, it is recommended to use git-send-email(1).
+- If emailing a pull request it is recommended to use git-request-pull(1).
+- Pull requests can be made via GitHub.

 Email should be sent to the project maintainer;

 ```
 Andrew Clayton <andrew@digital-domain.net>
 ```